reduxjs/redux-toolkit/docs/usage/usage-guide.md

 }
 ```

-If you are using Redux Starter Kit with TypeScript, note that the TypeScript compiler may not accept the implicit `toString()` conversion when the action creator is used as an object key.
+If you are using Redux Toolkit with TypeScript, note that the TypeScript compiler may not accept the implicit `toString()` conversion when the action creator is used as an object key.
 In that case, you may need to either manually cast it to a string (`actionCreator as string`), or use the `.type` field as the key.

 ## Creating Slices of State